rZk1809/MSFWinBreakdown/README.md

 * (The document also mentioned a `googleusercontent.com/youtube.com` link for basic tool understanding - ensure this is a valid and safe resource if including).

 ---
-This README aims to be a comprehensive guide based on the information presented in your PDF.